toextendmylimits/system_design/tinyurl.md

 4. What is the traffic volume, such as how many short URLs to generate in a day?

 ## Resource Estimation
-If we assume 100million URLs are generated a day, then writing query per second is 100 million / 86400 seconds = 1160 per second.
+If we assume 100million URLs are generated a day, aaverage URL length is 1000 characters, and we store URL for 10 years.
+1. Write operation per second is 100 million / 86400 seconds = 1160 per second.
-Assume ratio of read operation to write operation is 10, then read operation per second is 11600 If average URL length is 1000, and we store URL for 10 years.
-Then total storage for 10 years is: 10years * 365day * 100million * 1000Bytes = 365TB
+2. Assume ratio of read operation to write operation is 10, then read operation per second is 11600
+3. Then total storage for 10 years is: 10years * 365day * 100million * 1000Bytes = 365TB
 ### Functional requirement
 1. Url shortening
     POST api/v1/data/shorten